YashubuStudio/MemOS-test/README.md

 pip install MemoryOS
 ```

+If this is a new environment, install [Ollama](#ollama-support) as well so that
+the examples can run using a local Ollama server.

 ### Development Install

 To contribute to MemOS, clone the repository and install it in editable mode: